algorandfoundation/puya/docs/compiler.md

 | [String](#algopy.String) | `algopy.TemplateVar[String]("SOME_STR")`  | `SOME_STR="hello"`       |

 All template values specified via the command line are prefixed with "TMPL_" by default.
-This prefix can be modified using the `--template-vars-prefix` option.
+The default prefix can be modified using the `--template-vars-prefix` option.

 ### Advanced options